Sakela17/streamlined-beauty-app-api/README.md

 Streamlined Beauty API
 ============================
-This app supports [Streamlined Beauty](https://github.com/Sakela17/streamlined-beauty-app) web application.
-See [here](https://github.com/Sakela17/streamlined-beauty-app) for more details.
+This API provides resources for [Streamlined Beauty](https://streamlinedbeauty.netlify.com) app which documentation can be found [here](https://github.com/valsakel/streamlined-beauty-client).

-### Motivation
+## Motivation
 It was a two-week project for Engineering Immersion program at [Thinkful](https://www.thinkful.com/bootcamp/atlanta/).
 The goal was to develop a full-stack project, creating a frontend using React and Redux which communicates with a Node backend.